henrygriffiths/stale-bigquery/README.md

 # stale-bigquery

-Find and list tables in Google Bigquery that haven't been modified
+Find and list tables in Google Bigquery that haven't been modified recently.